lexach91/algorithm-visualizer/README.md

 ![Place start and end node menu screenshot](assets/documentation/start-end-menu.png)

-1. Place by default: The start node will be placed in the top left corner and the end node will be placed in the bottom right corner.
+1. Place by default: The start node will be placed in the top left corner, and the end node will be placed in the bottom right corner.

 ![Place by default screenshot](assets/documentation/place-by-default.png)